-Package disp 2.0
+Package disp 2.1

 Package that allows high level displays of any gobject which is associated to a variable's content (such as signals, wtrans1d, books...).
 Authors and Copyright : E. Bacry class must be a valid classname of a class which corresponds to objects that can be displayed in Views.
 When called this function allows to manage cursor display when the mouse points on an object of class className.
-The tw of procedures> is a listv of different display procedures.
+The tw of procedures> is a list of different display procedures.
 You can switch from one to the next using the 'c' key.
 A valid disply procedure must have one argument 'cursor'.
 This argument corresponds to an array which has 2 fields, one is an input field :

-• SetCursorBindings (in file scripts/disp/cursor) className <listv of procedures> and the other one is an output field (you are supposed to set it) - erase : the script that should be called to erase the cursor you displayed
+• SetCursorBindings (in file LastWave_3_0/scripts/disp/cursor)className <listv of procedures> and the other one is an output field (you are supposed to set it)